Eugenius

-Eugenius (died 6 September 394) was a usurper in the Western Roman Empire (392–394) against Emperor Theodosius I. While Christian himself, Eugenius capitalized on the discontent in the West caused by Theodosius' religious policies targeting pagans.
-He renovated the pagan Temple of Venus and Roma and restored the Altar of Victory, after continued petitions from the Roman Senate.
-Eugenius replaced Theodosius' administrators with men loyal to him, including pagans.
-This revived the pagan cause.
-His army fought the army of Theodosius at the Battle of the Frigidus, where Eugenius was captured and executed.
+Eugenius (died 6 September 394) was a Western Roman emperor from 392 to 394, unrecognized by the Eastern Roman emperor Theodosius I. While Christian himself, Eugenius capitalized on the discontent in the West caused by Theodosius' religious policies targeting pagans.
+He renovated the pagan Temple of Venus and Roma and restored the Altar of Victory after continued petitions from the Roman Senate.
+Eugenius replaced Theodosius' administrators with men loyal to him.
+This included pagans, reviving the pagan cause.
+His army fought the army of Theodosius at the Battle of the Frigidus, where he was captured and executed.

 Life

-A Christian and former teacher of grammar and rhetoric, as well as magister scriniorum, Eugenius was an acquaintance of Arbogast, the magister militum.
+A Christian and former teacher of grammar and rhetoric, as well as magister scriniorum, Eugenius had become an acquaintance of Arbogast, the magister militum, after being introduced to him by Arbogast's uncle Richomeres.
 Arbogast was of Frankish origin and de facto ruler of the western portion of the Empire.

 Rise to power

-Following the death of Valentinian II, Eugenius was elevated to augustus on 22 August 392 at Lyons, by Arbogast.
+Three months after the death of Valentinian II, Eugenius was elevated to augustus on 22 August 392 at Lyons, by Arbogast.
 Deferring to Eugenius offered Arbogast two strong advantages: first, Eugenius, a Roman and Christian, was more suitable than Arbogast, a Frank and pagan, as an Augustus; furthermore, the Roman Senate would be more likely to support Eugenius.